ARMmbed/mbed-os-lava-scripts/LAVA_setup_guide.md

 Tests are run by submitting jobs on the server through the web interface after logging in or with [lavacli](https://docs.lavasoftware.org/lava/lavacli.html).
 The server will wait until a worker connects to it and it will dispatch the job to a matching device hosted on one of such workers.
-Hence only the server ip needs to be known.
+Hence only the server IP needs to be known.

 ### Network environment